-Folahanmi (Fola) Aina is a young professional and international security and development policy expert.
-He completed a second masters’ degree in African Studies, at the African Studies Centre, University of Oxford, in 2017, having earlier obtained a master's degree in International Development Policy from Seoul National University, South Korea in 2013.
+Folahanmi (Fola) Aina is a PhD student in the African Leadership Centre.
+Fola is a young professional and international security and development policy expert.
+He completed a second masters’ degree in African Studies, at the African Studies Centre, University of Oxford, in 2017, having previously obtained a master's degree in International Development Policy from Seoul National University, South Korea in 2013.

 He holds a BSc (Hons) in Political Science from Ahmadu Bello University, Zaria, Nigeria.
 He is currently a doctoral fellow in Leadership Studies, with reference to Security and Development at the African Leadership Centre.

 His research interests include leadership in national security policy decision making, grand strategy, and peace and security in the Sahel and Lake Chad Basin regions.

 Fola has worked as an Independent Consultant for reputable think tanks such as the International Institute for Strategic Studies (IISS), London, and for the Geneva Centre for Security Sector Governance (DCAF).

 A recipient of multiple awards, including the 2021 General Cissè Lamine Young African Researcher Award, Partners West Africa, Senegal, and the Geneva Centre for Security Sector Governance (DCAF).
 He is an Associate Fellow at the Royal United Services Institute of Security and Defence Studies (RUSI), London.

 Thesis title: 'Leadership in National Security Policy Making: Nigeria's Grand Strategy and Survival in the West African Sub-Region'